robertorcosta/azure-docs.pt-br/articles/synapse-analytics/spark/apache-spark-azure-portal-add-libraries.md

 Ao desenvolver seu aplicativo Spark, talvez você ache que precisa atualizar as novas bibliotecas existentes ou instalá-las.
 As bibliotecas podem ser atualizadas durante ou após a criação do pool.

 #### <a name="install-packages-during-pool-creation"></a>Instalar pacotes durante a criação do pool
-Para instalar bibliotecas em um pool do Spark (versão prévia) durante a criação do pool:
+Para instalar bibliotecas em um pool do Spark durante a criação do pool:

 1. Navegue até o espaço de trabalho do Azure Synapse Analytics no portal do Azure.